EMD GP40: Original owners

+Rebuilds

+GP40N

+Union Pacific has rebuilt 129 of their GP40's and GP40-2's into GP40N's at their Jenk's shop.
+These units received a microprocessor control system to increase adhesion, control options, and extend the life of the locomotive.

+GP40R

+The St. Louis Southwestern Railway (Cotton Belt) ordered eight locomotives from EMD but rebuilt all eight of them into GP40R's between January and June of 1982.

 GP22ECO

 The GP22ECO is a locomotive built from recycled GP40/GP40-2 parts.
 The frame, trucks, and carbody are refurbished, while the 16-645 engine is replaced with a new 8-710-ECO engine.
 The electrical system is replaced with a modern microprocessor-based system.
 Horsepower is reduced to 2,150 due to the smaller engine.